 In other words, Tom only pretended to be upset about dinner burning.
-He didn’t really care.

 The Origin of ‘Crocodile Tears’

-Does this mean these animals are feeling emotions like remorse and grief as they chomp down on their prey?
+Is it because these animals are feeling emotions like remorse and grief as they chomp down on their prey?
 No, that’s not believed to be the case.
 The reason for why they shed tears while eating is believed to be due to some biological reason (and why they do it during that time does not appear to be fully understood).

 So then, while a crocodile eats, any drops of water that result from it “crying” would be ones of insincerity; its tears would not be from genuine sadness.
 Thus a comparison is drawn—when someone is displaying feelings of sorrow that are thought to be insincere, or if they are fake crying about something, then their tears are like that of a crocodile.
 Hence, they are said to be shedding ‘crocodile tears.’